Delta-Sig-Zeta-Nu/Delta-Sig-Zeta-Nu-Bylaws/bylaws.md

   + iii.
 Substance Abuse Awareness

 + c.
-Facilitate Chapter-Wide intramural sports
+Facilitate Chapter-Wide intramural sports.

 + d.
 Collaborate with the mental wellness, DEI, and academics chairmen to make a monthly newsletter to the Chapter Regarding healthy lifestyle changes and other physical wellness-related pointers.